rgrrrrrba/rgrrrrrba.github.io/_posts/link/2014-01-22-get-running-fast-on-github-and-bitbucket.md

 ### GH4W

 I use [GitHub for Windows](http://windows.github.com/) to get up and running quickly with GitHub on a new machine.
-Opening a Powershell instance from GH4W gives me a relatively nice msysgit instance.
+Opening a Powershell instance from GH4W gives me a relatively nice msysgit setup.
 Then the `github_rsa.pub` file in `C:\Users\**username**\.ssh` can be used added to BitBucket to get that running with the same credentials.

 ### Switch to Cmder